huaweicloud/terraform-provider-huaweicloud/docs/resources/ga_accelerator.md

   Changing this parameter will create a new resource.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the global accelerator.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the global accelerator.

-  Changing this parameter will create a new resource.

 <a name="Accelerator_AccelerateIp"></a>
 The `AccelerateIp` block supports: